haskell/cabal/travis/README.md

 1. On our slowest configuration (GHC 8 on Mac OS X), the time to build and run tests was easily bumping up against the Travis time limit.
-By uploading our build products to a separate account
+By uploading our build products to a separate account, we get twice as much time to run our builds.

 2. Travis parallelism is limited on a per-account basis; if we upload build products to another account, we get more parallelism!